-The {\L}ojasiewicz inequality can be considered a version of HEB, where inequality \eqref{eq-holerrbound} holds on each compact subset of an open set $S$.
-Furthermore, it has been established that HEB and the KL inequality are equivalent for convex, closed, and proper functions \cite{bolte2007lojasiewicz,bolte2017error}.
-On the other hand, H\"{o}lder metric subregularity represents a localized version of HEB.
-Additionally, \cite[Proposition 3.3]{garrigos2023convergence} showed that HEB of order $\delta$ (referred to $\delta$-conditioned) implies H\"{o}lder metric subregularity (referred to $\delta$-metrically subregular) of $\partial f$ in the convex setting.
+Beyond the HEB (including the sharpness error bound and quadratic growth condition), other prominent properties have been studied, such as the {\L}ojasiewicz inequality \cite{bolte2007lojasiewicz}, the Kurdyka-{\L}ojasiewicz (KL) inequality \cite{bolte2017error}, and (H\"{o}lder) metric subregularity/regularity \cite{kruger2015error}.
+The {\L}ojasiewicz inequality can be considered a version of the HEB, where the inequality \cref{eq-holerrbound} holds on each compact subset of an open set $S$.
+Furthermore, it has been established that the HEB and the KL inequality are equivalent for convex, closed, and proper functions \cite{bolte2007lojasiewicz,bolte2017error}.
+On the other hand, H\"{o}lder metric subregularity represents a localized version of the HEB.
+Additionally, \cite[Proposition 3.3]{garrigos2023convergence} showed that the HEB of order $\delta$ implies H\"{o}lder metric subregularity of $\partial f$ in the convex setting.